-- American history electives: 6 credits - Related social science courses: 14-16 credits - HIS 150 Introduction to Historical Inquiry - HIS 201 History of the United States to 1865 - HIS 202 History of the United States from 1865 www.nwciowa.edu/history
+American history electives: 10 credits

+• Related social science courses: 14-16 credits\

+- HIS 150 Introduction to Historical Inquiry - HIS 206 History of the United States www.nwciowa.edu/history

-Related courses may be taken from political science, sociology, psychology, world history or economics.
+\Related courses may be taken from political science, sociology, psychology, world history or economics.
 If at least 15 credits are taken in one of the related areas, then teaching endorsement requirements are satisfied in that second area (in addition to endorsement in American history).